-Google is gradually releasing its control over Google Play billing by offering 'user choice billing' on Spotify.
+Google is gradually releasing its control over Google Play billing.
 The business unveiled a prototype "User Choice Billing" strategy in March, giving customers the opportunity to make purchases on Google Play using a different payment processor.
 Google began accepting developer sign-ups for the experimental program in September in select nations, including the European Economic Area, Australia, India, Indonesia, and Japan.
 Today, Google announced that the functionality would be expanding to the US, Brazil, and South Africa.

 As was said in March, Spotify, one of Google's largest clients, is the company's first collaborator on this initiative.
 Spotify has published a blog post announcing that the functionality is going live this week.